Georgia Heritage Data Breach Affects 43,077 People

 Affected by the data breach?
 You may be entitled to compensation.
 Submit a claim today.

-Upon discovering the unauthorized activity, Georgia Heritage immediately secured its network and engaged a specialized third-party cybersecurity firm to conduct a comprehensive investigation into the nature and scope of the incident.
-Following the investigation, the credit union engaged a separate data mining vendor to review the files that had been accessed.
+On or about Jan.
+25, 2025, Georgia Heritage Federal Credit Union experienced a ransomware incident.
+Upon discovering the unauthorized activity, Georgia Heritage secured its network and engaged a specialized third-party cybersecurity firm to conduct a comprehensive investigation into the nature and scope of the incident.

-This review identified the specific individuals whose information may have been involved and determined the types of data that were potentially exposed.
+Following the investigation, the credit union engaged a separate data mining vendor to review the files that had been accessed to identify the specific individuals whose information may have been involved and to deetermine the types of data that were potentially exposed.

 Georgia Heritage Federal Credit Union's response